Why People are Getting Fillers At Younger Ages and 6 Reasons why you Shouldn’t Start Too young.

 Facial Rejuvenation Guide Download

 So how young is TOO young for Facial Filler Injections?

-When you have someone famous like Kylie Jenner having lip fillers at age 17 or 18, this sends a concerning message to many others of the same age.
+When you have someone famous like Kylie Jenner having lip fillers at age 17 or 18, it sends a concerning message to many others of the same age.

 If you have millions of followers and can show a glamorous filler result, the appeal may double.

-However, you should remember that most lip fillers last from between 3 to 5 up to 18 months (it can vary depending on what substance is used and how you are injected).
+However, you should remember that most lip fillers last from between 3-5 months and up to 18 months.
+It can vary depending on what substance is used and how you are injected.